directus/directus/docs/cloud/glossary.md

 ### Load Balancing and Horizontal Scaling

 _Horizontal-scaling_ is the concept of using a greater number of Nodes to scale up.
-Load balancing refers to configured minimum number of [Active Nodes](#nodes) your Project is running, and the instantaneous distribution of load across these servers.
+Load balancing refers to configured minimum number of Active Nodes your Project is running, and the instantaneous distribution of load across these servers.
 These are quite similar concepts, and in the context of Directus Cloud, they both simply refer to the number of Active Nodes.

 :::tip Configure Load Balancing

-The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides analytics on Node performance to help inform decisions about Node Type as well as how many Active and Standby Nodes are suitable for your Project.
+The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides analytics on Node performance to help inform decisions about Node configuration.
 As noted under [Billing](#billing), Projects can be reconfigured at anytime.

 :::

 ## Projects

 A Cloud Project is a Directus Instance along with its linked database and all other saved assets.
-See the [Overview](#cloud/overview) to learn how Accounts, Teams and Projects interrelate.
+All Cloud Projects come [quota-free](#quotas) and include all [Cloud Exclusives](#cloud-exclusives).

 Read the [Projects documentation](/cloud/projects) to learn how to manage Projects.
+See [Support Options](#support-options) to find out how to get help on your Project.

 There are 3 different Project Tiers on Directus Cloud.
 A side-by-side comparison of what is included in each Tier can be found on the [Pricing Page](https://directus.io/pricing/).
 Here is a general overview: